 - A. Payment for Construction Survey will be paid for at the lump sum contract price. - B. Payment is full compensation for the survey work required for the project as let, including any interpolations that may be necessary between cross-section and field staking. - C. Payment for revisions after the letting will be paid for according to Article 1109.03, B. - D. Verifying form work slopes according to Article 2511.03, B, 1, b, shall be incidental to Construction Survey and will not be paid for separately.

-The Engineer will use the procedure in Materials I.M.
+Add to the end of the Article: The Engineer will use the procedure in Materials I.M.
 386 to determine retroreflectivity.